By Crystal Williams, Ed.M.

 As a follow-up to OneOp’s 2018 Virtual Conference, the Family Transitions team produced a five-part podcast series, Moving Toward Inclusive Practice.
 In each podcast, Dr. Anne Phibbs shares tips and resources to help professionals become more inclusive and culturally informed.
 Dr. Phibbs’ content is designed to be relevant to professionals in any discipline.
-The OneOp FDEI team has developed five blog posts to help early childhood professionals apply these concepts to their work with children and families.
+OneOp has developed five blog posts to help early childhood professionals apply these concepts to their work with children and families.

 As you read each blog post in this series, you may find this Personal Storytelling Journal helpful.
 You can download it and complete it at your own pace after reading and reflecting on each blog post.
 You can also download a copy of today’s blog post questions and activity to complete here.